-‘Time has stopped’: Grieving father relives Turkish quake
+‘Time has stopped’: grieving father relives Turkish quake

 The photo of Mesut Hancer holding his dead daughter’s hand protruding from the debris, her body crushed and his gaze lost, epitomised the anguish of Turkey’s devastating earthquake.

-In the year since the February 6, 2023 disaster claimed more than 50,000 lives, the bereaved father and his family have left their partially ruined southeastern city of Kahramanmaras and are trying to rebuild their lives in Ankara.
+In the year since the February 6 disaster claimed more than 53,500 lives in Turkey and nearly 6,000 in Syria, the bereaved father and his family have left their partially ruined city of Kahramanmaras and are trying to rebuild their lives in Ankara.

 “A year has passed but time has stopped for us.
 This pain does not go away,” Hancer said, sitting in a living room whose walls are covered with photographs and drawings of his daughter.